Nikhil-Prabhat/HospitalManagement/README.md

 # HospitalManagement
-This project is generated with spring boot 3.1.0.
+Hospital Mangement is a project, made with the purpose of learning, and can enable us to have some of the hands-on on hospital related works.
+The backend is created with spring boot 3.x and front-end is created with Angular 12.

 ## Brief
 Hospital Management basically follows microservice architecture.
 It is having 3 mircoservices which are as follows :